kreauniv/comp350/_sources/js.rst.txt

 that explicitly.
 So with the above code, you can write the distance calculation as :code:`point.dist()`, which removes the redundancy.

 Javascript functions are also proper closures.
-They any variable names not mentioned in  local ``let`` bindings or in argument list but are present in the enclosing context will be "closed over". **This is critical for its role in manipulating the DOM, so pay attention**.
+That means any variable names not mentioned in  local ``let`` bindings or in the argument list of the function declaration but are present in the enclosing context will be "closed over" a.k.a. "captured" by the function. **This is critical for its role in manipulating the DOM, so pay attention**.
 For example, consider the following
 ---